otterize/docs/docs/_common/cluster-setup.md

 ***To enable network policy enforcement when creating a new cluster, run the following command:***

-`gcloud container clusters create CLUSTER_NAME --enable-network-policy` Replace CLUSTER_NAME with the name of the new cluster.
+`gcloud container clusters create CLUSTER_NAME --enable-network-policy --zone=ZONE` Replace CLUSTER_NAME with the name of the new cluster.

 ***To enable network policy enforcement for an existing cluster, perform the following tasks:***